-Develops and manages cross-divisional initiatives.
-It houses various CGM-wide services including the Chief Operating Officer (COO) and Chief Financial Officer (CFO) teams, data, legal and other specialist activities and encompasses non-financial risk functions.
-Aligned to our CFO office is our Equity Derivatives and Trading business which issues retail derivatives in key locations and provides derivatives products and equity finance solutions to its institutional client base and conducts risk management and market making activities.
+• Develops and manages cross-divisional initiatives.
+It houses various CGM-wide services including the Chief Operating Officer ("COO") and Chief Financial Officer ("CFO") teams, data and technology team, legal, non-financial risk functions and other specialist activities.
+Aligned to our CFO office is our Equity Derivatives and Trading business, which issues retail derivatives in key locations and provides derivatives products and equity finance solutions to its institutional client base and conducts risk management and market making activities.

-CGM contributed A\$3,116 million to MBL Group's net profit in the 2024 fiscal year and, as at March 31, 2024, had over 2,390 staff located in 19 markets in Australia, the Americas, Europe, Middle East and Asia.
+CGM contributed A\$2,872 million to MBL Group's net profit in the 2025 fiscal year and, as at March 31, 2025, had over 2,132 staff located in 19 markets in Australia, the Americas, Europe, Middle East and Asia.